mk-fg/ghg/README.rst

   % ghg -x3 -k %4 somefile.ghg 3<<< secret-argon2id-passphrase 4<<< sk64.some-key
   ## Same as above, but provide decryption private key via a file descriptor as well

-Some general knowledge of how assymetric crypto works is assumed on the part of the user, such as understanding of basic concepts like public and private keys, for example.
+Some general knowledge about how asymetric crypto works is assumed on the part of the user, such as understanding of basic concepts like public and private keys, for example.